adobe/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/image/v3/image/README.md

 1. `./allowedRenditionWidths` - defines the allowed renditions (as an integer array) that will be generated for the images rendered by this component; the actual size will be requested by the client device;
 2. `./jpegQuality` - defines the image quality for JPEGs (0 lowest quality / size to 100 highest quality / size).
 Default value is 82.
-3. `./disableLazyLoading` - if `true`, the lazy loading of images (loading only when the image is visible on the client device) is disabled.
+3. `./disableLazyLoading` - if `true`, the browsers native lazy loading of images (loading only when the image is visible on the client device) is disabled.
-4. `./lazyThreshold` - defines the number of pixel an image is getting loaded before it gets visible and lazy loading is enabled.
-Default is set to 0, meaning that the native threshold of the browser will be used if the browser supports native lazy loading functionality.
-For the browsers without native lazy loading support, the default threshold provided by the [vanilla-lazyload](https://github.com/verlok/vanilla-lazyload) library will be used, which is 300.
-If any other value than the default one is configured, that value will be used to define the number of pixel an image is getting loaded before it gets visible.
-5.  `./enableDmFeatures` - if `true`, Dynamic Media features are enabled.
+4.  `./enableDmFeatures` - if `true`, Dynamic Media features are enabled.
+5. `./resizeWidth` - Defines a resize width for resizing images that don't provide a width information in their request.

 ### Edit Dialog Properties
 The following properties are written to JCR for this Image component and are expected to be available as `Resource` properties: